moby/moby/docs/sources/installation/fedora.md

     $ sudo docker run -i -t fedora /bin/bash

-## Granting users rights to use docker
+## Granting rights to users to use docker

 Do this *only* if you are using the 0.11 series.